Cake celebration 1

 Divide dry elements into three elements, upload to yolk aggregate alternately with orange juice, beginning and ending with flour.

-Wash and dry beaters and beat egg whites with cream of tartar till frothy, upload 1/three cup sugar gradually, and beat to a soft meringue.
+Wash and dry the beaters.
+Beat egg whites with cream of tartar until frothy.
+Gradually add one-third cup sugar and beat to a soft meringue.

-With a huge spatula, fold 1/4 of the yolk combination into the whites, after which fold the whites into the yolk mixture in four additions taking care no longer to overfold.
+With a huge spatula, fold 1/4 of the yolk mixture into the whites, then fold the whites into the yolk mixture in four additions, taking care not to overfold.

 Gently pour or spoon batter into a 10-inch ungreased angel meals pan.